-TOE SFRs TOE SFR compliance rationale design, the Required se Su ide vner and U.ADMIN can view the list of jobs in Job Storage owned by the job owner.
-By sign, the U.USER.JOB information of a print job stored in Job Storage cannot be modified. equired security attributes: • Subject: Unauthenticated users (create print job only) or Control Panel user identity/role • Object: Job owner AA The evaluator shall check to ensure that the TSS describes the functions to realize SFP defined in Table 28 and Table 29.
+TOE SFRs TOE SFR compliance rationale design, the Required se • Su ide U.ADMIN can view the list of jobs in Job Storage owned by the job owner.
+By U.USER.JOB information of a print job stored in Job Storage cannot be modified. ecurity attributes: bject: Unauthenticated users (create print job only) or Control Panel user entity/role bject: Job owner AA The evaluator shall check to ensure that the TSS describes the functions to realize SFP defined in Table 28 and Table 29.
 Resp See the description above.
-FDP_DSK_EX Objective(s): O.STORAGE_ENCRYPTION T.1 (Disk data protection) Summary : The TOE contains one field-replaceable nonvolatile storage device.
-This storage device is a disk-based self-encrypting drive (SED).
+FDP_DSK_EX Objective ( s): O.STORAGE_ENCRYPTION T.1 (Disk data protection) The TOE contains one field-replaceable nonvolatile storage device.
+This storage disk-based self-encrypting drive (SED).
 [HCDPP] states that SEDs must be CC certified using the Full Disk Encryption (FDE) Encryption Engine (EE) collaborative PP (cPP).
-NIAP has issued Interim Guidance ([CCEVS-SED]) stating that until CC certified SEDs are readily available, FIPS 140-2 validated SEDs are sufficient for NIAP HCDPP evaluations.
-The field-replaceable SED model used by TOE models is FIPS 140-2 validated.
-The following is the product name, model, hardware version, and firmware version for the SED: Name: Seagate Secure TCG SSC SED • M odel: ST500LM033 Hardware version: 1RD17D Firmware version: RTE2 The CMVP certificate number for the FIPS 140-2 validation of the SED is the following: • CMVP: #3252 The SED performs all of the storage encryption and decryption internally (i.e., the SED corresponds to the FDE EE) without any TOE or user intervention.
+The field-replaceable SED model used by TOE models is CC certified using the FDE EE cPP.
+The following is the product name, model, hardware version, and firmware version for the SED: Name: Seagate Secure TCG SSC SED Model: ST500LM033 Hardware version: 1RD17DFirmware version: RTE2 The SED is CC certified.
+The following is information for the CC certification of the SED: NIAP: VID11209 Security Target: Version 1.1, February 4, 2022 The SED performs all of the storage encryption and decryption internally (i.e., the SED corresponds to the FDE EE) without any TOE or user intervention.
 The encryption and decryption implementation is built into the SED.
 The data is encrypted and stored by the SED as the SED receives the data.
 The SED decrypts the data when a read request is made.
 The standard Serial AT Attachment (SATA) interface is used to interface the TOE to the drive.
 The TOE provides an SED drive-lock password (a.k.a.
 BEV) to the SED.
 The SED uses this password to decrypt the symmetric key it uses to encrypt and decrypt the data on the SED (i.e., the TOE corresponds the FDE AA).
-Only when the TOE provides the correct password to the SED can the SED's symmetric key be decrypted.
-The TOE generates the initial drive-lock password when the TOE is initialized and stores it in the TOE's internal non-field replaceable nonvolatile storage (SPI flash and EEPROM).
-This password is never changed and is not accessible by any user.
+Only when the TOE provides the correct password to the SED can the SED's symmetric key be decrypted. the TOE's i enerates the initial drive-lock password when the TOE is initialized and stores it in nternal non-field replaceable nonvolatile storage (SPI flash and EEPROM).
+This s never changed and is not accessible by any user.